 We sincerely think that just before, during and after the wet season, the scenery is at its most beautiful!
 With dramatic skies full of rain clouds in the background, the light becomes intense and deep.
 The rains transform the dusty plains into lush grasslands, leaving the air fresh and crisp.
 After some good rains, the floor of the Ngorongoro Crater will suddenly be blooming luxuriantly, with pink, yellow, blue and white flowers everywhere.
 Also Zanzibar turns into a luscious green scenery, a gorgeous contrast with the white sandy beaches.
 And days tend to end with luminous sunsets.

-A safari during low season offers you some of the best photographic opportunities, making your pictures look like a pro without any photo shopping needed!
+A safari during low season offers you some of the best photographic opportunities, making your pictures look like a pro.
+No filter needed!

 5. Baby animals and birds

 The national parks in Tanzania offer excellent game viewing throughout the year.
 But particularly early in the year is the period that many animals give birth.
-A safari in wet season is a great time to see the still clumsy calves, the curious foals and cute cubs and pups playing around.
+A safari in wet season is a great time to see the still clumsy wildebeest calves.
+Or the curious zebra foals and cute lion cubs that are playing around.
 And not to forget, to track the predators that take advance of the abundance of prey!

 So when is low season in Tanzania?

-Low season generally runs from March to June (long rains) and November to mid December (short rains).
+Low season generally runs from mid March to May (long rains) and November to mid December (short rains).
 Keep in mind though that climate is changing, just like everywhere else in the world, and the rains are becoming more and more unpredictable.
-The months of April, May and November are the best periods to enjoy great savings and spectacular offers.
+The months of April and May are the best periods to enjoy great savings and spectacular offers.